KevinWorkman/HappyCoding/tutorials/processing/_posts/2016-07-16-using-objects.md

 title: "Using Objects"
 slug: using-objects
 thumbnail: "/tutorials/processing/images/using-objects-2.png"
-tag: "Srote a state in a variable."
+tag: "Store a state in a variable."
 sort-key: 1100
 ---